Notes on Theory of Distributed Systems: Causal ordering

 \section{Causal ordering}

-The underlying notion of a logical clock is \concept{causal ordering}, a partial order on events that describes when one event $e$ provably occurs before some other event $e'$.
+Here we define the \concept{causal ordering}, a partial order on events that describes when one event $e$ can shown to occur before some other event $e'$ based only on the sequences of events observed by each process.

-For the purpose of defining casual ordering and logical clocks, we will assume that a schedule consists of \indexConcept{send event}{send events} and \indexConcept{receive event}{receive events}, which correspond to some process sending a single message or receiving a single message, respectively.
+For the purpose of defining the causal ordering and logical clocks, we will assume that a schedule consists of \indexConcept{send event}{send events} and \indexConcept{receive event}{receive events}, which correspond to some process sending a single message or receiving a single message, respectively.
+This is not quite the same as our usual model that allows many messages to be received and sent as part of the same delivery event, but for asynchronous systems we can treat the definitions as equivalent by splitting a multi-message delivery event into a sequence of events, one for each message.

 Given two schedules $S$ and $S'$, call $S$ and $S'$ \concept{similar} if $S|p = S'|p$ for all processes $p$; in other words, $S$ and $S'$ are similar if they are indistinguishable by all participants.
 We can define a causal ordering on the events of some schedule $S$ implicitly by considering all schedules $S'$ similar to $S$, and declare that $e < e'$ if $e$ precedes $e'$ in all such $S$.
 But it is usually more useful to make this ordering explicit.